luposlip/emacs-cheatsheet/README.md

 So, this is it.

-I use Emacs 26.1 (for the moment).
+I use Emacs 27.1 (for the moment).

 This is my list of Emacs packages:

+    adoc-mode
     ag
     aggressive-indent
     avy